Next Generation Equation-Free Multiscale Modelling of Crowd Dynamics via Machine Learning: Social Force Model

+The repulsive force in Eq.~\eqref{eq:SFMapp}, accounting for the repulsion that a pedestrian might experience due to static objects $B$, follows a similar form to Eq.~\eqref{eq:Fij}, reading:

-Here, $C_i\in \mathbb{R}^+$ is the strength of the repulsive interaction against a wall or an obstacle and $D_i$ is its corresponding decay parameter.
+where $C_i\in \mathbb{R}^+$ is the strength of the repulsive interaction against a wall or an obstacle, $D_i$ is its corresponding decay parameter, and $d_{iB}$ is the euclidean distance between the pedestrian and the closest point of the object $B$; $\bm{n}_{iB}$ is the respective the unit vector.
 Unlike pedestrian–pedestrian interactions, no tangential (sliding) friction is typically included for static obstacles, as they do not exert dynamic resistance.

 For our simulations, the model parameters were calibrated based on established values from previous studies \cite{helbing1995social,Helbing2000}.
-These works describe pedestrians with a standard average mass of $80$kg, for which a relaxation time $\tau = 0.5\,\text{s}$ provides adequate behavior under normal conditions.
-The complete set of parameters governing repulsive potentials, including agent-agent and agent-obstacle interactions, along with the simulation environment specifications, are detailed in Table \ref{tab:SFM_parameters}.
-This parameter selection, grounded in empirical crowd studies, enables the simulation of diverse scenarios, including the present case study while maintaining consistency with validated bottleneck evacuations scenarios, and even though the parameters should vary individually, in the literature the parameters are often chosen equally for all pedestrians to maintain a reasonable number of parameters calibration \cite{Helbing2000}.
+These works describe pedestrians with a standard average mass of $80\ kg$, for which a relaxation time $\tau = 0.5\,\text{s}$ provides adequate behavior under normal conditions.
+The complete set of parameters governing repulsive potentials, including pedestrian-pedestrian and pedestrian-obstacle interactions, along with the simulation environment specifications, are detailed in Table \ref{tab:SFM_parameters}.
+This parameter selection, which is uniform for all pedestrians, ensures consistency with validated bottleneck evacuation scenarios.
+Although individual variations exist in reality, using a common set of parameters is a standard approach in the literature \cite{Helbing2000} to maintain a manageable calibration process while enabling the reliable simulation of diverse crowd dynamics, including the present case study.